 - How to Register for GST? – You can register for GST online through the GST site or in person at a GST Seva Kendra.

-- Documents Required for GST Registration – Among the papers needed are the PAN card, the Aadhar card, the evidence of business registration, the bank account information, and proof of business location.
+- Documents Required for GST Registration – Among the documents needed are the PAN card, Aadhaar card, evidence of business registration, bank account information, and proof of business location.

 - GSTIN (GST Identification Number) – Every registered company in the Goods and Services Tax system is given a unique 15-digit identification number called a GSTIN.